Pleskr011/Bun-AmazonScraper/README.md

     Or
     Using <code>powershell -c "irm bun.sh/install.ps1 | iex"</code> in a powershell terminal for Windows.
 2. Install the required dependencies:
-    - Go to the Amazon-scraper folder and open Visual Studio Code (or just the terminal) from there.
+    - Go to the Amazon-scraper folder and open a terminal from there (You can open it from VSCode too.)
     - Run in the terminal:  <code>bun add axios express jsdom</code>
 3. Run the backend project:
-   - Run <code>bun run index.ts</code>
+   - In the same folder run <code>bun run index.ts</code>

 And that's it!
 The backend is already running.